seeruk/tid/README.md

 ## Formatting Reference

-Both status and report accept a `--format` option that uses Go's text templates.
+Both the `status` and `report` commands accept a `--format` option that uses Go's text templates.
 The data that gets passed in has the following structure:

 ```
 Entry.Timesheet   (string)         The timesheet date this entry belongs to.